 The outgoing President and Treasurer will have many, many insights into what should be tweaked.

-Without their input, creating the budget can take a lot longer and be more inaccurate, requiring adjustments going forward.
+Without their input, creating the budget can take a lot longer and the end result may be more inaccurate, requiring adjustments going forward.

 Responsibility #5: Set the Schedule

-Setting the PTO Calendar of events is another crucial duty of all PTO Presidents.
+Setting the PTO Calendar of events is another crucial aspect of PTO President duties.

 Together with the other PTO officers and committee chairs, a master calendar of events should be created and maintained by the President.